minajychen/GAS-SaaS/README.md

-# [Genomics Annotation Service - Work in Progress, complete date ETA: end of March 2023]
+# Genomics Annotation Service
+Work in Progress, complete date ETA: end of March 2023

 This is a SaaS application for genomics annotation that leverages the AnnTools package (https://github.com/mpcs-cc/anntools).